CloudHealth/cht_api_guide/partner_customer_api.md

 #### Optional Fields

+* `classification`: The customer's classification.
+One of the following values:

+  * `"managed_without_access"`: A managed customer that does not directly access the CloudHealth platform.

+  * `"managed_with_access"`: A managed customer that directly accesses the CloudHealth platform.

 * `trial_expiration_date`: A date in future when the customer's trial expires.
 Users in customer will no longer be able to access CloudHealth.
 Dates format should always be iso8601